 eCommerce vendors should be familiar with this tactic, as most sellers have automated follow-up messages that request reviews or feedback after a completed purchase.

-The Google seller rating system works the same way — when customers make a purchase on your site, they can rate their buying experience by opting into an email survey, the results of which contribute to your seller rating.
+The Google seller rating system works the same way.
+When customers make a purchase on your site, they can rate their buying experience by opting in to an email survey, the results of which contribute to your seller rating.

-A genuine effort to resolve the situation in good faith, in a public forum, can go a long way in establishing your credibility as a vendor — and in some cases, the user will go back and edit their review to give you a better score.
+A genuine effort to resolve the situation in good faith, in a public forum, goes a long way to establish your credibility as a vendor.
+In some cases, the user will go back and edit their review to give you a better score.

 Final thoughts on PPC seller ratings

 Get your seller ratings up and running on Google Ads and other PPC platforms to improve the visibility of your business.
 More positive reviews means more sales, so put seller reviews at the top of your SEO/PPC checklist.

 Gain trust and reap the benefits of that trust with better PPC metrics like higher click-through rates, Quality Score, and ad rankings.